philipperemy/keras-tcn/README.md

 - `use_skip_connections`: Skip connections connects layers, similarly to DenseNet.
 It helps the gradients flow.
 Unless you experience a drop in performance, you should always activate it.
 - `return_sequences`: Same as the one present in the LSTM layer.
 Refer to the Keras doc for this parameter.
 - `dropout_rate`: Similar to `recurrent_dropout` for the LSTM layer.
 I usually don't use it much.
 Or set it to a low value like `0.05`.
 - `activation`: Leave it to default.
-I have never changed.
+I have never changed it.
 - `kernel_initializer`: If the training of the TCN gets stuck, it might be worth changing this parameter.
 For example: `glorot_uniform`.

 - `use_batch_norm`, `use_weight_norm`, `use_weight_norm`: Use normalization if your network is big enough and the task contains enough data.
 I usually prefer using `use_layer_norm`, but you can try them all and see which one works the best.